Showing posts with label poems. Show all posts

 Robert Burns and other poets wrote with Scots Voices.
 In the 1700s many worked to write down and collect the old Scots songs.

 Burns was influenced himself when he met many of the major enlightenment figures in Edinburgh in 1786, particularly James Hutton - whose theory was of the whole earth as a living organism.
-Burns explored the symbolism and spiritualism connection between the natural world, the creative fires and the established church teachings from his father – where dance was frowned upon.
+Burns explored the symbolism and spiritualism connections between the natural world, the creative fires and the established church teachings from his father – where dance was frowned upon.

 Burns thought of how he might fuse all these new ideas together in his poetry.
 Later in 1794, he wrote My luv is like a Red Red Rose - ‘ I will love you still my dear till all the seas gang try and the rocks melt with the sun.”
-Burns collected rewrote many of the auld Scots ballads.
+Burns collected and rewrote many of the auld Scots ballads.

 It was wonderful to see the new Scottish galleries in 2023.